aalexmmaldonado/omics/docs/appendices/algorithms/compression/bwt/index.md

 !!! note

-    It's common to append a special character (like `$`) to the end of the input string to signify the end of the string.
+    It's common to prepend a special character (like `$`) to the end of the input string to signify the end of the string.
     This character should be unique and lexicographically smaller than any other character in the string to ensure it sorts properly.

 The matrix consisting of all possible rotations of the input string `banana$`.